graygnuorg/go-gdbm/README.md

 XFS, BtrFS or the like.
 Crash tolerance is requested by setting the `CrashTolerance` field of the [`DatabaseConfig` structure](#user-content-opening-and-closing-a-database) to `true`.
-It is also strongly advised to use databases in the [extended database format](https://www.gnu.org.ua/software/gdbm/manual/Numsync.html).
+It is also strongly advised to use databases in [extended database format](https://www.gnu.org.ua/software/gdbm/manual/Numsync.html).
 To do so, when creating the database, set the `gdbm.OF_NUMSYNC` bit in the `DatabaseConfig.Flags` field, e.g: